 Announcing Microsoft Machine Learning Library for Apache Spark

 This post is authored by Roope Astala, Senior Program Manager, and Sudarshan Raghunathan, Principal Software Engineering Manager, at Microsoft.
-This is a cross post and its original post is in Cortana Intelligence and Machine Learning Blog.

 We're excited to announce the Microsoft Machine Learning library for Apache Spark – a library designed to make data scientists more productive on Spark, increase the rate of experimentation, and leverage cutting-edge machine learning techniques – including deep learning – on very large datasets.